Forging Japanese knives

 Unlike the days when blacksmiths had apprentices who would spend hours hammering red-hot steel, today the "springhammer" does their job.

 The spring hammer or "springhammer" is found in every forge that sticks to the craft and forges its own blades.
 A large steel spring allows the hammer to strike the workpiece with tremendous force and quickly return to its original position, ready for another strike.
 Using this hammer, the skilled hands of the blacksmith stretch small pieces of steel until the shape of the knife is obtained.
-The most skilled blacksmiths can do this work in just a few minutes, and some of them forge 2 knives at the same time.
+The most skillful blacksmiths do this work in just a few minutes, and some of them forge two knives at the same time.

 This process is not only important to get the shape of the knife, but it systematically changes the structure of the steel.
 Namely, the steel particles are carefully compressed, creating a bond that results in an extremely hard structure.
 This allows for longer processing of the steel when grinding, which again results in a better quality blade.